Tim O'Brien (musician)

-Tim O'Brien (born March 16, 1954) is an American country and bluegrass musician.
+Timothy O'Brien (born March 16, 1954) is an American country and bluegrass musician.
 In addition to singing, he plays guitar, fiddle, mandolin, banjo, bouzouki and mandocello.
 He has released more than ten studio albums, in addition to charting a duet with Kathy Mattea entitled "The Battle Hymn of Love", a No. 9 hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in 1990.
 In November 2013 he was inducted into the West Virginia Music Hall of Fame.

 Early life

 Tim O'Brien was born on March 16, 1954, and raised in Wheeling, West Virginia, the youngest in a family of five children.
 At the age of 12, he first heard a Bob Dylan record, played by his older sister Mollie, afterwards deciding to take up music.
 Throughout his teens, he taught himself to play guitar, violin, and mandolin.

 In high school, he and his sister Mollie, a singer, began performing Peter, Paul, and Mary songs as a duo at church and local coffeehouses.